IDL Overview for Teachers

 - The relationship between phonological ability, the ability to detect the component sounds in words and the ability to learn to read and spell is well established (Goswami and Bryant, 1990).
 It has been established that for the beginning reader, different processes are engaged for reading and writing (spelling).

-- Spelling in particular is particularly vulnerable to poor phonological ability.
+- Spelling in particular is impacted by poor phonological ability.

 - Phonological ability has been broken down into two distinct components: